-First seen in the marketplace in 1961, the Universal Base dining and work tables were an addition to the growing portfolio of Eames table designs in the Herman Miller catalog.
-Equally as versatile as the Contract and later Segmented tables, the Universal tables, available in a range of finishes, were equally as good for the home or the workplace.
+First seen in the marketplace in 1961, the Eames Universal Base table was an addition to the growing portfolio of Eames table designs in the Herman Miller catalog.
+Equally as versatile as the Contract and later Segmented tables, the Eames Universal tables, available in a range of finishes, were equally as good for the home or the workplace.

 The Universal base, first seen with these tables and the 1961 Time Life Chairs, would later go on to become the mainstay of all the Eames workplace seating, literally replacing the older Contract base by the late 1960's.
 The tables however were very much sold in conjunction with the Contract tables and both types were sold side by side.

-The construction of the tables was entirely like that of the earlier Contract range, with their black steel pedestal and vinyl rimmed table tops.
+The construction of the Eames Universal Base table was entirely like that of the earlier Contract range, with their black steel pedestal and vinyl rimmed table tops.
 The difference of course was the shape of the base, made with a more slimline, sleeker design but still constructed with the bright polished Aluminum.
 Once the bases of the Alu Group chairs changed in the mid 1960's sales of the, now matching, Universal tables would increase beyond those of the Contract type that had preceded them.

 |Top||Wood Veneer, Laminate Plastic, Faux Wood Veneer Laminate|